openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/cometz_0_0.md

 ### Temperature for Heat (Eco)

+Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Temperature for Heat (Comfort)

+Sets the thermostate setpoint

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

+### Battery Level

+Represents the battery level as a percentage (0-100%).
+Bindings for things supporting battery level in a different format (e.g. 4 levels) should convert to a percentage to provide a consistent battery level reading.

+The ```system.battery-level``` channel supports the ```Number``` item and is in the ```Battery``` category.

 ## Device Configuration

-The device has no configuration parameters configugured.
+The device has no configuration parameters configured.

 ## Association Groups